 As a matter of practice, the Board routinely reviews the Retirement System's asset allocation and investment performance in order to maintain the optimum blend of investment classes in the portfolio.
-The objective is to match earnings assumptions as closely as possible with long term liabilities of the Retirement System in order to create stability in the funded ratio and maintain or improve the Retirement System's financial strength.
-In 2014, the Retirement System proceeded with earlier plans by funding a commitment to a category entitled private debt.
-That action was taken at the recommendation of its financial advisor.
-Progress was also made toward the gradual funding of multi-year real estate and private equity commitments which are expected to perform well over time.
+The objective is to match earnings assumptions as closely as possible with long-term liabilities of the Retirement System in order to create stability in the funded ratio and maintain or improve the Retirement System's financial strength.
+In 2015, the Retirement System saw a reduction in the total number of managers as older long-term investments completed the distribution of proceeds.
+New investments for the year consisted of additional funding to earlier commitments in Real Estate, Private Equity and Private Debt.
+Near the end of the year, investments in Emerging Market Debt were sold in response to the world economic conditions and proceeds will be reallocated early in 2016.
+All financial actions were taken at the recommendation of the Retirement System's financial advisor.

-The Retirement System's investment experience for 2014 of 4.3%, while still positive, was disappointing as it failed to meet the target return of 7.25% which was adopted last year.
-The longer term prospects remain optimistic however, since the three and five year returns were 11.2% and 8.9% respectively.
-Despite the disappointing one year return, the market value of assets rose by approximately \$8 million in 2014.
+The Retirement System's investment experience for 2015 was a loss of 2.0%, which was the first down year since 2011.
+Frequent price swings in the equity markets contributed to this year's decline and so prospective investments will likely focus on less volatile allocations.
+The longer-term prospects remain optimistic however, since the three and five year returns were 6.1% and 5.6%, respectively.
+Partially due to the disappointing one-year return, the market value of assets declined by approximately \$6 million in 2015.

-In closing, on behalf of the Retirement System's Board of Trustees and staff, I wish to thank the membership for its support and interest in the Board's activities throughout 2014, and to note that the Board remains committed to keeping the Retirement System financially sound while recognizing its obligations to retirees and the future expectations of active plan participants.
+In closing, on behalf of the Retirement System's Board of Trustees and staff, I wish to thank the membership for its support and interest in the Board's activities throughout 2015, and to note that the Board remains committed to keeping the Retirement System financially sound while recognizing its obligations to retirees and the future expectations of active plan participants.